-Important taxes small and freelance business owners must know, and why they’re essential to understand.
+Important taxes U.K. small business owners and freelancers must know, and why they’re essential to understand.

 1. Income Tax